-Captain Paul Huntington admitted Preston North End were struggling to cope with their defensive injury crisis as their slump in form continued at Ipswich.
+Paul Huntington admits Preston are struggling to cope with injury crisis

-The 3-0 reverse saw Alex Neil’s men lose a fourth straight game in the Championship with six defenders out of action at the start of play.
+The 3-0 reverse saw Alex Neil’s men lose a fourth straight game in the Championship with seven defenders out of action at the start of play.

 Darnell Fisher also limped off with a groin problem shortly before Martyn Waghorn fired the hosts in front with a free-kick in first-half stoppage time.

 Any PNE reaction was halted when David McGoldrick doubled the lead four minutes into the second half, Bersant Celina completing the victory just after the hour.

 “We had the better chances up until their first goal, it’s been a similar story of late,” said Huntington.